shadowk1tten/Sword-of-Blossoming-Dawn-Calculator/README.md

 Augments I'm not entirely certain of (help would be awesomesauce if anyone reading this has information on how they function)
  - Symphony of War (seems to use season 11 lethal tempo, conq i can calculate pretty easily) I HAVENT SEEN IT IN WEEKS SO I CANT TEST HOW MUCH ATTACK SPEED IT GIVES
+ - Does Upgrade Sword of Blossoming Dawn change the damage of on-hits, or just the base damage of the auto

 Things that don't work
  - Symphony of War is selectable but does not do anything until i figure out how much AS is gives